-In past years, the Chapter maintained a “Standing Conference Committee” to: 1) facilitate coordination between various years’ conference committees; 2) to discuss issues related to the annual conference; 3) review the Conference Requirements Handbook and make recommendations as necessary; 4) recommend any other conference policies, or changes to policies, to the Board; 5) conduct a call during the year as necessary to update the Handbook and keep the conference on track; 6) to collect input and assure the updated Handbook is distributed to the upcoming Conference Host Committee.
+In past years, the Chapter maintained a “Standing Conference Committee” to: 1) facilitate coordination between various years’ conference committees; 2) to discuss issues related to the annual conference; 3) review the Conference Requirements Handbook and make recommendations as necessary; 4) recommend any other conference policies, or changes to policies, to the Board; 5) conduct a call during the year as necessary to update the Handbook and keep the conference on track; and 6) to collect input and assure the updated Handbook is distributed to the upcoming Conference Host Committee.

-With the establishment of the Vice President for Conferences position on the APA California Chapter board, a number of items in the list above became the responsibility of that Vice President, including primary communication with each Conference Host Committee and proposed updates to the Conference Requirements Handbook.
-However, the need remains for resources to be available to the Vice President during the year to: discuss conference trends or new needs; have a forum to discuss issues when questions arise from the current year Conference Host Committee; discuss the advisability of revising any individual financial policy or procedure for future conferences.
+With the establishment of the VP Conferences position on the APA California Chapter board, a number of items in the list above became the responsibility of that Vice President, including primary communication with each Conference Host Committee and proposed updates to the Conference Requirements Handbook.
+However, the need remains for resources to be available to the Vice President during the year to: 1) discuss conference trends or new needs; 2) discuss issues when questions arise from the current year Conference Host Committee; and 3) discuss the advisability of revising any individual financial policy or procedure for future conferences.

-Pursuant to these needs, an On-Call Chapter Conference Committee shall be maintained with oversight by the current Vice President for Conferences.
-The composition of this Committee will be a selection of past conference co-chairs, past Chapter presidents, past Vice Presidents for Conferences, current Chapter President and Immediate Past President/President-Elect, or other knowledgeable Board-associated individuals.
+Pursuant to these needs, an On-Call Chapter Conference Committee shall be maintained with oversight by the current VP Conferences.
+The composition of this Committee will be a selection of past conference co-chairs, past Chapter presidents, past VP Conferences, current Chapter President and Immediate Past President/President-Elect, or other knowledgeable Board-associated individuals.
 The intent is to gather a diverse group familiar with Chapter conferences needs and operations.
 If an issue arises that affects a sitting Conference Host Committee, the Section Director of that Section will be asked to participate in discussions that could affect that conference.
-The Vice President for Conferences, in consultation with the President and President-Elect/Past President, may determine that one or more representatives of the On-Call Conference Committee should participate in matters being handled by the sitting Conference Host Committee.
+The VP Conferences, in consultation with the President and President-Elect/Past President, may determine that one or more representatives of the On-Call Conference Committee should participate in matters being handled by the sitting Conference Host Committee.

 XI.
 UPDATING AND DISTRIBUTING THE CONFERENCE HANDBOOK